 Students pursuing a Master of Arts in English at Truman may apply for a variety of graduate administrative and editorial (GAA) assistantships or a graduate teaching (GTRA) assistantship.

-For each assistantship you apply for, please write and upload a statement (two-page maximum, double-spaced, 12-point font) that describes:
+For each assistantship you apply for, please write and upload a separate essay (two-page maximum, double-spaced, 12-point font) that describes:

 - the strengths you believe you bring to the position